AzureWorkshops/Azure-AD-Connect/docs/01_Getting_Started/01_Setup.md

 ```bash
 npm install azworkshops-cli -g
 ```
 Running this command will take a few seconds to complete.
-But, by doing so will download the Azure Workshops CLI, along with its dependencies, into a directory that is located in a globally accessible path.
+But, doing so will download the Azure Workshops CLI, along with its dependencies, into a directory that is located in a globally accessible path.

 ## Azure Subscription
 As stated in the requirements section, the workshop requires an active Azure subscription.